zl2294/INFO-5940-Codespace/README.md

+# INFO 5940
+Welcome to the INFO 5940 repository.
+This guide walks you through setting up the development environment and running the test notebook.

-# Quick Start the Codespace
+## Quick Start the Codespace
 1. Click the green **Code** button and switch to the **Codespaces** tab.
 2. Select **Create Codespace**.
 3. Wait a few minutes for the environment to finish setting up.